Japanese Buddhist pantheon

-The Japanese Buddhist Pantheon designates the multitude (the Pantheon) of various Buddhas, Bodhisattvas and lesser deities and eminent religious masters in Buddhism.
-A Buddhist Pantheon exists to a certain extent in Mahāyāna, but is especially characteristic of Vajrayana Esoteric Buddhism, including Tibetan Buddhism and especially Japanese Shingon Buddhism, which formalized it to a great extent.
-In the ancient Japanese Buddhist Pantheon, more than 3,000 Buddhas or deities have been counted, although nowadays most temples focus on one Buddha and a few Bodhisattvas.
+The Japanese Buddhist pantheon designates the multitude (the pantheon) of various Buddhas, Bodhisattvas and lesser deities and eminent religious masters in Buddhism.
+A Buddhist Pantheon exists to a certain extent in Mahāyāna.
+Still it is especially characteristic of Vajrayana Esoteric Buddhism, including Tibetan Buddhism and especially Japanese Shingon Buddhism, which formalized it to a great extent.
+In the ancient Japanese Buddhist pantheon, more than 3,000 Buddhas or deities have been counted, although now most temples focus on one Buddha and a few Bodhisattvas.

 History

 Pre-sectarian Buddhism had a somewhat vague position on the existence and effect of deities.
 Indeed, Buddhism is often considered atheistic on account of its denial of a creator god and human responsibility to it.
-However, nearly all modern Buddhist schools accept the existence of gods of some kind; the main point of divergence is on the influence of these gods.
-Of the major schools, Theravada tends to de-emphasize the gods, whereas Mahayana and Vajrayana do not.
+However, nearly all modern Buddhist schools accept the existence of deities of some kind; the main point of divergence is the influence of these deities.
+Of the major schools, Theravada tends to de-emphasize the deities, whereas Mahayana and Vajrayana do not.

 The rich Buddhist Pantheon of northern Buddhism ultimately derives from Vajrayana and Tantrism.
 The historical devotional roots of pantheistic Buddhism seem to go back to the period of the Kushan Empire.
 The first proper mention of a Buddhist Pantheon appears in the 3-4th century Guhyasamāja, in which five Buddhas are mentioned, the emanations of which constitute a family:

 By the 9th century under the Pala king Dharmapala, the Buddhist Pantheon had already swelled to about 1,000 Buddhas.
 In Japan, Kūkai introduced Shingon Esoteric Buddhism and its Buddhist Pantheon, also in the 9th century.

-Hierarchical structure of the Buddhist pantheon
+Hierarchical structure

 The Buddhist Pantheon in Japanese Buddhism is defined by a hierarchy in which the Buddhas occupy the topmost category, followed in order by the numerous Bodhisattvas, the Wisdom Kings, the Deities, the "Circumstantial appearances" and lastly the patriarchs and eminent religious people.

 A famous statue group, the mandala located at Tō-ji temple in Kyōto, shows some of the main elements and structure of the Buddhist Pantheon.
 The mandala was made in the 9th century and offered to Kūkai.
 A duplicate was brought to Paris, France, by Emile Guimet at the end of the 19th century, and is now located in the Musée Guimet.

 Japanese Buddhism incorporated numerous Shintō deities in its pantheon and reciprocally.
 Japanese Shingon also has other categories, such as the Thirteen Buddhas.
 Zen Buddhism however clearly rejected the strong polytheistic conceptions of orthodox Buddhism.